robianmcd/angular-next/examples/hello-jspm/README.md

-# Angular Next - Hello World
+# Angular Next - Hello jspm

 This is a hello world app that uses Angular Next and [jspm](http://jspm.io/).